 Citrus Studio builds milestone software to help businesses track and achieve their goals.

 Tip: Use bigger typography, keep it above “The Fold” and give it some breathing room.

 Tip: Sit with a first time visitor.
 Ask them to read it out aloud to you.
 Then ask them to explain what it’s about.

 This article is a bonus chapter in the eBook version of the ‘10 Quick Tips to tighten your Landing Page design‘ article.

-Read the full article here or buy the neat $9 eBook (PayPal transaction) that includes this chapter and a chapter on “Understanding Storytelling in Landing Pages”.
-At the back is also a printable 20-point Design Checklist to ensure your Landing Page is watertight.
+Read the full article here or buy the neat $5 eBook (Stripe or PayPal transaction) that includes this chapter and a chapter on “Understanding Storytelling in Landing Pages”.
+At the back is also a printable 20-point Design Checklist to ensure your Landing Page is watertight..

 The eBook comes in PDF and ePub format.